kevinpt/opbasm/doc/index.rst

 The native PB6 assembler KCPSM6.exe has a -c switch to limit the size of memory.
 Opbasm provides -m to do the same as well as -s to limit the scratchpad memory size to 64 or 128 bytes.
 MEM format files are output by default.
 KCPSM6-style HEX format is activated with *-x*.

+The predefined string "Opbasm_version$" is available to record the assembler version starting from version 1.3.3.
+This is a substitute for "KCPSM6_version$" which is not predefined by Opbasm.

 Syntax extensions
 -----------------